 So, if you’re feeling guilty and want to do something about providing your horses with herd interaction, don’t just let them loose together unless its in a huge area (50+ acres) with no places a horse can corner another.

-If you only have small areas, get the horses to respect electric fencing then divide the pasture in half or fence off a smaller section to place the new horse into until it’s being accepted by the others over the fence.
+If you only have small areas, get the horses to respect electric fencing then divide the pasture in half or fence off a smaller section to place the new horse into until it’s accepted by the others over the fence.

 Then, watch which horse seems to enjoy being nearest to the new one and put them together for a while before introducing them both back into the herd.